-Over the years, our parents, family members, friends, and gay, lesbian, bisexual, and transgender members have found the books on this list to be very helpful when they found out that their loved one is LGBT, or need to find a way to tell their family members and friends that they were LGBT.
-We have listed books for parents, for youth, for young children and for general education.
-We hope you might consider having these books as part of your collection.
+Over the years, our parents, family members, friends, and gay, lesbian, bisexual, and transgender members have found the reading materials on this list to be very helpful when they found out that their loved one is LGBT, or need to find a way to tell their family members and friends that they are LGBT.
+We have listed materials for parents, for youth, for young children and for general education.
+We hope you might consider having these books/publications as part of your collection.

-If you have any additional books to add, send an e-mail to firstname.lastname@example.org with the details and we will be
+If you have any additional books to add, send an e-mail to email@example.com with the details.

 - Always My Child: A Parent’s Guide to Understanding Your Gay, Lesbian, Bisexual, Transgendered or Questioning Son or Daughter, Kevin Jennings: Adult Reference Shelf book for parents and teachers.
 A guide to understanding your gay, lesbian bisexual, transgender or questioning son or daughter by the executive director of GLESEN (Gay, Lesbian and Straight Education Network)